fotescodev/kaon/core-concepts/cross-chain-interactions/cross-chain-transaction-management.md

 #### Oracle-less Cross-chain Message Processing Process <a href="#oracle-less-cross-chain-message-processing-process" id="oracle-less-cross-chain-message-processing-process"></a>

 The relay process in Kaon's cross-chain messaging does not utilize oracles, as the responsible nodes are legitimate parts of another chain.
-These nodes bear the responsibility for the process, and they manage fees and rewards within the dPoS and Galaxy consensus.\
+These nodes bear the responsibility for the process, and they manage fees and rewards within the dPoS and BFT consensus.\

 {% hint style="info" %}